 Children must be 6 years of age to participate on our trail rides.
-Young and inexperienced children will be led by the trail guide if necessary.
-We also have a pony or gentle horse available for children to be led around the stable area.
+All children under 10 years of age are required to have their horse led by a guide during the ride.
+We also have a pony or gentle horse available for children under the minimum age, or who choose not to join a trail ride, to be led around the stable area individually.

 Under no circumstance is double riding with a child permitted.
 Each rider must be on their own horse, no exceptions.

 We allow riders up to 250 lbs. or 115 kgs. for 1 hour, 1.5 hour and 2 hour rides.
 Longer rides have a weight limit of 215 lbs. or 98 kgs.

 We have a variety of horses for riders of all experience levels, from beginners to experienced.
 Each rider is matched to a horse of their comfort level and abilities.

 There are an abundance of trails to discover in Waterton, ranging from gentle level trails to challenging mountains and ridges.
 Whatever you’re looking for, you can find it here in Waterton Lakes National Park.
 Please view the ride descriptions page to help you choose the adventure you are looking for!

 The weather in the Rocky Mountains can be very unpredictable.
 For all day rides a jacket and rain gear is absolutely necessary (limited supply of rain gear available).
 We try to delay rides, as the weather changes quickly in Waterton.
 Rides will be cancelled if conditions are unsafe.